Carrousel in family and non-isolated hypersurface singularities in $C^3$: The trunk and the vanishing zone

-{\it Proof.} In the proof of the above proposition, we show that $N_0$ and $\overline{N_0}$ are diffeomorphic.
-By construction, the number of boundary components of the trunk $\overline{N_0}$ is equals to the number of connected components of $ \overline{K_0} $, which is equal to the number of irreducible components of the curve $\overline{\Sigma(f)}$.
+\begin{proof} In the proof of the above proposition, we show that $N_0$ and $\overline{N_0}$ are diffeomorphic.
+By construction, the number of boundary components of the trunk $\overline{N_0}$ equals the number of connected components of $ \overline{K_0} $, which is equal to the number of irreducible components of the curve $\overline{\Sigma}(f)$. \end{proof}